How to Become a Speech Therapist in New York

 You’ll also need to complete at least 400 clock hours of a practicum during your graduate program to be eligible for licensure in the state.
 A practicum is your first opportunity to work directly with patients suffering from speech disorders.
 You’ll learn how to evaluate patients, diagnose their handicaps, and develop treatment plans under the supervision of a New York licensed SLP.

-Step 2.
-Begin a 36-Week Supervised Clinical Fellowship
+Step 3.
+Apply for a Limited License and Complete a 36-Week Supervised Clinical Fellowship

 Your post-graduate fellowship will build off of the skills you learned during your practicum and allow you to gain supervised experience in completing the day-to-day tasks of an SLP.